 Dr. Mark Cosgrove, Professor of Psychology, discusses what it means to have a distinct approach to integrating Christianity and Psychology at Taylor.

 Taylor University’s Psychology Department provides true integration of Psychology and Christianity through faculty dedicated to their students and their Savior.
-Our psychology program offers diverse course work and hands-on education here and abroad.
+Housed in Ayres Alumni Memorial Hall, our psychology department offers diverse course work and hands-on education here and abroad.

 We will prepare you for wherever God calls you, whether it’s working in a hospital or prison, with AIDS victims in Dublin, Ireland, or as pre-med major planning for graduate school.